joric/oneliners/README.md

 ## Oneliners

 Just FYI, this isn't just README.md, it's also more than a thousand solutions in the repository.
-There is also stats [here](https://joric.github.io/leetcode).
+There is also stats here:

-* If you find a shorter solution that passes online leetcode tests (no MLE, no TLE), post it to the [issues](https://github.com/joric/oneliners/issues) section.
+* https://joric.github.io/leetcode Leetcode Daily stats & calendar with scheduled update (now with contests!)

 ### Why Python